- 1 What makes the Best Retractable Dog Lead? A look at 10 of the best.

 - 6 Colour.

 Is it your favourite moment of the day?
 As with most things, the quality of the tools you use can have a huge effect on what you are trying to do.
 A good retractable dog lead can make your walk so much more fun.
 It gives you great control.
 Your dog can sniff and search as it likes without dragging you all over the place.
 You can enjoy the walk at different speeds.
 A sturdy handle with a lock button that does what it is supposed to do makes all the difference.
-We would not recommend these kind of leads for running, instead, have a look at our selection of some of the best leads for running.
+We would not recommend this kind of lead for running, instead, have a look at our selection of some of the best leads for running.

 There are many, many retractable leads on the market, so what makes a good one?